-Government did not even pave the roads.
-The Constitution only allows for maintenance of existing post roads.
+Government did not even pave the roads, except for post roads (Article 1, section 8 was for government to government posts).
 The first paved road in America was paved by breweries to keep their wagons from sinking in the mud.

 Constitutional post offices were only for government-to-government posts.
 There was no home delivery of mail.
 Mail was delivered by your neighbors, and you delivered theirs’.

 President Grover Cleveland vetoed an appropriation to provide disaster aid to victims of a Texas drought.
 His veto stated:

 “I feel obliged to withhold my approval of the plan to indulge in benevolent and charitable sentiment through the appropriation of public funds… I find no warrant for such an appropriation in the Constitution.
 The lesson should be constantly enforced that though the people should support the government, the government should not support the people.”

 To counter those rumors that the “general welfare” clause in the proposed Constitution would authorize any kind of welfare, James Madison, in Federalist Paper #41, explained its clear intent.
 He stated that it “is an absurdity” to claim that the General Welfare clause confounds or misleads, because this introductory clause is followed by enumeration of specific particulars that explain and qualify the meaning of phrase “general welfare”.